OmerAnaz/16S-microbial-analysis-on-rhinoceros-faeces-ONT-data/README.md

 Preparing the taxonomic data

-Reverse tool is used on the Kraken2 report data
+<b>Reverse</b> tool is used on the Kraken2 report data

-Replace Text tool is used on the output from the Reverse tool with settings :
+<b>Replace Text</b> tool is used on the output from the Reverse tool with settings :
 >in Replacement / Insert Replacement
 >"Find pattern" = \|
 >"Replace pattern = \t

-Remove beginning tool is used on the output from the Replace Text tool.
+<b>Remove beginning</b> tool is used on the output from the Replace Text tool.

 **Step 7**

 Visualizing the data

-Krona pie chart tool was used on the output from the Remove beginning tool with the settings :
+<b>Krona pie chart</b> tool was used on the output from the Remove beginning tool with the settings :
 >"What is the type of your input data" = Tabular.
 >"Provide a name for the basal rank" = Bacteria